jonwright77/DaysToGo/01_CURRENT_STATE.md

 - Excluded recurring holidays entirely from historical events display
 - Events now show only what happened on that specific date in that specific year
 - Provides more relevant, personalized historical context for reflection dates
 - See `02_IMPROVEMENTS_PLAN.md` → "Post-Phase 14 Enhancements" for detailed documentation

+### November 2025 - Enhanced Location Tracking

+**More Detailed Movement History**
+- Switched from significant location changes (~500m) to continuous updates (20m distance filter)
+- Implemented daily first location recording - always captures where the day started
+- Improved accuracy from 100m to Best for more precise tracking
+- First location of each day is always recorded regardless of accuracy
+- Subsequent locations still filter for good accuracy (< 100m)
+- Provides much more detailed movement history throughout each day
+- See `02_IMPROVEMENTS_PLAN.md` → "Post-Phase 14 Enhancements" for detailed documentation